xtremelabs/xl-passbook-ruby/README.md

    rails g passbook:pkpass [model_name] [pass_type_id] [team_id] [cert_path] [cert_password]
 ```
 This will generate a model, a migration, an initializer, a route and a sample pass (to data/templates/your_pass_type_id).
 Make sure to add your
 .p12 into the path now if you use the defaults.
+Also, if you didn't set the password for the cert in the above command, make sure you change the default to
+your password in config/initializers/passbook_#{model_name}.rb.

 ```